carbonplan/carbon-removal-application/README.md

 ## license

-All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, and the application markdown content is made available under a [CC0](https://choosealicense.com/licenses/cc-by-4.0/) license.
+All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, and the application markdown and PDF content is [CC0](https://choosealicense.com/licenses/cc0-1.0/) licensed.

 ## about us